kamolui/kamolui.github.io/index.md

 ---
 For this project, I worked with databases provided by the CDMX government.
 With information from the taxpayers and their vehicles, it was possible to train a classification model to estimate who will pay for their ownership.
 I use data balancing techniques, feature engineering and expert knowledge in the tax area.
-El modelo final fue un Gradient Boosting, pero tambien se provo un Catboost.
+The final model is a Gradient Boosting, but a Catboost was also tried.

 ---
 [Booking Webscraping](https://github.com/kamolui/booking-Webscraping)